 This may be derived from the fact that project managers often measure success in a very raw way.
 On many occasions, if a project is completed it is considered a triumph.
 The path is of no importance.
 What matters is the result.
 This is one of the main reasons why 39% of employees worldwide are moderately engaged at work while 39% are passively or actively disengaged, and they are less willing to invest energy in accomplishing organizational goals.

 In my experience, it is not very difficult to keep your employees happy and efficient.
 However, it seems extremely painful for the vast majority of project managers/entrepreneurs to create а friendly and highly productive team atmosphere.
-Here are some tips derived from our practice, which I can state with confidence that they really work.
+Actually, there are different ways to improve productivity and it can happen by applying some simple tricks.
+Here are some tips derived from our practice, which I can state with confidence they really work.

 Ditch the Hierarchy.
 Don’t Be a Boss.
 Be a Leader.